-- Other adverse effects involving numerous complications and pending recalls
+- Other adverse effects involve numerous complications and pending recalls

-The significant injuries resulting from the IUD allegedly occur when the device is removed.
-In addition, it breaks up upon removal, causing many health concerns.
+The significant injuries from the IUD allegedly occur when the device is removed, fracturing upon removal, causing many health concerns.

 According to Cooper Surgical, the removal of Paragard is a non-surgical process.
-Thus, the healthcare provider removes the device in a routine visit from the person's body in a few minutes.
+Thus, the healthcare provider removes the device in a routine visit from the women’s body in a few minutes.

-During removal, the device's arms should fold up as per the company's information.
-However, the ParaGard lawsuits claim that the birth control device breaks during the removal process.
-Therefore, broken pieces of the IUD remain inside the victims' bodies.
+During removal, the device's arms should fold up per the company's information.
+However, the ParaGard lawsuits claim a ParaGard IUD break during removal, resulting in broken pieces, such as the arms of the intrauterine coil remaining inside the victims' bodies.

-As a result, some women have undergone surgeries to remove the broken bits of the device.
-Here are the injuries sustained by the plaintiffs, as per most IUD lawsuits:
+As a result, some women have surgeries to remove the broken pieces of the device.
+Here are the injuries sustained by the plaintiffs, as per most ParaGard lawsuits: